coresresearch/BatCan/README.md

 ```
 conda activate bat_can
 ```
-(again, replacing `bat_can`, as necessary).
+(again, replacing `bat_can`, as necessary, if you've named the environment something different).
 When you're done using the tool and want to switch back to your base software environment, run:
 ```
 conda deactivate
 ```